James Ross MacDonald: Research and Academia

-Familial life
+Personal life

 After 67 years of marriage, his wife, Margaret Macdonald, predeceased him in 2013.
 In 2016, he married Dr. Marlene Appley, a fellow resident of Carolina Meadows.
 She predeceased him in 2023.
 He is survived by a daughter, Dr. Nina Macdonald, of Silverado, California and her husband, Dr. Charles E. Wright, and by two sons: Dr. James Ross Macdonald IV, Esq., of Highland Park, New Jersey, and William Taylor Macdonald and his wife Lucinda Dalton Macdonald of Atlanta, Georgia, two stepchildren, Elizabeth and Noah Appley, as well as nine grandchildren, and four great grandchildren.

+Death

+MacDonald died at the Carolina Meadows retirement community in Chapel Hill, North Carolina, in 2024.
+He was 101.